 Timestamps and durations are consistent with the ISO 8601 standard.
-The resolution of the data is implicit (from duration and number of values), see Resolutions.
+The frequency of the data is implicit (from duration and number of values), while the resolution of the data is explicit, see Frequency and resolution.

 All timestamps in requests to the API must be timezone-aware.
 For instance, in the below example, the timezone indication "Z" indicates a zero offset from UTC.